VietTitans/Gitea-self-hosting/README.md

 echo $(id -u) # prints your UID echo $(id -g) # prints your GID
 ```
-# Replace USER_UID and USER_GID with your own values
+Replace UID and GID with the values:
 USER_UID=1000
 USER_GID=100